MatthieuHernandez/StraightforwardNeuralNetwork/index.md

 # An open source library

-**Straightforward Neural Network** is an open source simple neural network library in C++17 optimized for CPU.
-The goal of this GitHub project is to make the use of neural networks as easy as possible.
+**Straightforward Neural Network** is an open source neural network library in C++17 optimized for CPU.
+The goal of this library is to make the use of neural networks as easy as possible.

 ## Available features